 This is how we budget our income.

 Both of us are employed, we allocate his pay cheque for our utility bills like the electricity bill, water bill, phone bill, home mortgage payment and investments while my salary is for our savings and groceries.
-I do make a list first on what items are needed for the week before going to the grocery store.
-I am aware that I have an impulse to hoard grocery items which aren’t really needed.
+I do make a list first on what items are needed for the week before going to the store.
+I am aware of my impulse to hoard grocery items which aren’t really needed.
 It makes me feel satisfied seeing our fridge is full.
 To control my compulsion, I follow a list to avoid over spending and it works for me.
 Mon doesn’t oblige me to use my salary to pay for our needs but I do insist to help him.
-With the cost of living in Cebu, it’s difficult if I will just stay at home, though we can still survive with his salary alone but that’s going to be a very tight budget for us, especially now that we have Akyn in our life .
+With the cost of living in Cebu, it’s difficult if I will just stay at home, though we can still survive with his salary alone but that’s going to be a very tight budget for us, especially now, we have Akyn in our life .

-Now that we have Akyn, our priorities have changed when it comes to our spending pattern.
-We’ve learned to prioritize our needs versus our wants.
-I do have a credit card but we use it for emergency needs and for installment plan with zero interest, for me to earn points that I can redeem.
 We still do shopping but that’s going to be very minimal.
-If I want to buy something expensive, it’s a courtesy that I do let him know about it.
+If I want to buy something expensive, it’s a courtesy for me to let him know about it.
 It’s not a requisite for me to do but we practice it to maintain transparency with our spending expenditures.
 Same goes with him, he lets me know if he plans to buy something extravagant.
-That’s one way on how we build our trust with each other by not keeping secrets, when dealing with money matters.
-We don’t restrict each other to spend but we do discuss it first if our budget can still accommodate additional spending areas.
+That’s one way on how we build our trust in our relationship by not keeping secrets, when dealing with money matters.
+We don’t restrict each one to spend but we do discuss it first if our budget can still accommodate additional spending areas.

 Together as a team, Mon and I has agreed to combine our finances.
 There is no HIS and HERS anymore, only OURS.